MateoRezeau/Gaussian-Risk-Analysis/README.md

-# 📉 Gaussian Risk Calculator
+# 📉 Risk Analysis Tool

 A professional, lightweight Python toolkit for calculating **parametric Value at Risk (VaR)** and **Expected Shortfall (ES)** to facilitate rapid portfolio risk assessment.